by Dr. C.H. Weaver M.D. /2/2022

 - Connect With Others In The Pancreatic Cancer Community To Share Information And Support

 Devimistat (CPI-613) is a novel lipoate analog that inhibits pyruvate dehydrogenase and alpha-ketoglutarate dehydrogenase.
-Combining this agent with modified FOLFIRINOX chemotherapy in patients with metastatic pancreatic cancer resulted in a 61% objective response rate, including a 17% complete response rate, in a phase 1 study.
-Devimistat is undergoing investigation in combination with modified FOLFIRINOX in a phase 3 trial.
+Combining this agent with modified FOLFIRINOX chemotherapy in patients with metastatic pancreatic cancer appeared promising however the combination failed to improve outcomes in a phase 3 trial.15

 - Alistar A, et al. Lancet Oncol.
 2017;doi:10.1016/S1470-2045(17)30314-5.